Supplement to Mental Imagery

 Examples of irregular polygons used in mental rotation experiments by Cooper (1975, 1976).

-Controversy continues about the underlying mechanisms of mental rotation (as of imagery in general), but these have recently been investigated by several neuroscientific techniques, such as eye movement measurements (de'Sperati, 2003), direct recording from electrodes implanted in the brain (Georgopoulos et al., 1989), functional magnetic resonance imaging (fMRI) (e.g., Cohen et al., 1996; Richter et al., 2000; Creem et al., 2001; Koshino et al., 2005; O'Boyle et al., 2005), and transcranial magnetic stimulation (Ganis et al., 2000).
+Controversy continues about the underlying mechanisms of mental rotation (as of imagery in general), but these have recently been investigated by several neuroscientific techniques, such as eye movement measurements (de'Sperati, 2003), direct recording from electrodes implanted in the brain (Georgopoulos et al., 1989), functional magnetic resonance imaging (fMRI) (e.g., Cohen et al., 1996; Richter et al., 2000; Creem et al., 2001; Koshino et al., 2005; O'Boyle et al., 2005), EEG (Prime & Jolicoeur, 2010), and transcranial magnetic stimulation (Ganis et al., 2000).
 Some of this research has been focused on “motor imagery” (Jeannerod, 1994) rather than visual imagery.
-However, there are reasons to believe that motor processes and motor areas of the brain may be involved in mental rotation quite generally (Kosslyn, 1994; Wexler, Kosslyn & Berthoz, 1998; Wohlschläger, 2001; Tomasino et al., 2005; Amorim et al., 2006; Eisenegger et al., 2007).
+Indeed, it has been suggested that motor processes and motor areas of the brain may be involved in mental rotation quite generally (Kosslyn, 1994; Wexler, Kosslyn & Berthoz, 1998; Wohlschläger, 2001; Tomasino et al., 2005; Amorim et al., 2006; Eisenegger et al., 2007; but see Flusberg & Boroditsky, 2011).